davidlislc/impact/README.md

 * On Windows machine, there is a known issue.
 The HADOOP_HOME and PATH needs to be set before Sprak runs.A folder called hadoop has been provided at the root.
   Copy the folder of Hadoop to a location, and set system environment variable HADOOP_HOME and system PATH.
-More on github: [winutils on github](https://github.com/steveloughran/winutils). set environment vars:
+More on github: [winutils on github](https://github.com/steveloughran/winutils).
+* set environment vars:
 ```
 HADOOP_HOME=<your local hadoop-ver folder>
 PATH=%PATH%;%HADOOP_HOME%\bin
 ```
 * Please use the inline comments as an explanation of the implementation algorithm.

-* When the program runs, it will read catalogs and purchase from the data folder, and generates two csv files into impact and impactTotal directories.
+* When the program runs, it will read catalogs and purchases from the data folder, and generate two csv files into impact and impactTotal directories.

 * A final csv file impact.csv has been generated for you convenience.
 It can be found in the data folder.